Thakurvaibhav/k8s/README.md

 - Enforce policies with Kyverno only after Audit stabilization.
 - Enable Redis auth & persistence before production use.
 - Protect Elasticsearch & Kibana with auth + mTLS where applicable.
+- Secure Jaeger Query with OAuth / SSO and TLS; ensure collectors use mTLS to ES.

 ## Development & Testing
 ```bash